amitsaini8445/Madical-Cost-Personal-Datasets/README.md

 7. Find the accuracy of the model
 8. Predict the data

-Conclusion :
+## Conclusion :
 I have got the accuracy of the training and testing data  85% and 83% .
-Here there are not overfitting problem
+Here there are not overfitting problem.